 Doctor of Education Requirements

-Credit Requirements: The minimum credit requirement for the Ed.D. degree is ninety credits in graduate work beyond the baccalaureate degree.
+The minimum credit requirement for the Ed.D. degree is ninety credits in graduate work beyond the baccalaureate degree, with the exception of the Ed.D. in Educational Leadership and Policy Studies.
+The Educational Leadership and Policy Studies Ed.D. requires a minimum of seventy-five graduate credits beyond the bachelor's degree.
 All course work must be completed in accordance with the academic procedures of the College of Education and the Graduate School's regulations governing graduate scholarship and degrees.

-Residence: At least one full year of course work, i.e., thirty credits of course work beyond the master’s degree, must be taken in residence at Wayne State University.
-This may include work in research techniques, but does not include dissertation research credit.
+At least one full year of course work, i.e., thirty credits of course work beyond the master’s degree and excluding dissertation research credit, must be taken in residence at Wayne State University, with the exception of the Ed.D. in Educational Leadership and Policy Studies.
+The Educational Leadership and Policy Studies Ed.D. requires twenty-five credits.

 The Ed.D. program requires the completion of six graduate credits in regular course work in each of two successive semesters after admission as an Ed.D. applicant.
 The residence requirement must be completed following admission to the Ed.D. program.

-Cognates: A cognate in professional education or in a single field is optional at the discretion of the major advisor.
-Courses included in the cognate will be selected by the student and advisor in conjunction with the cognate field committee member.
+A cognate in professional education or in a single field is optional at the discretion of the major advisor.
+Courses included in the cognate are approved by the advisor.

 A Plan of Work must be filed and approved by the advisor and graduate officer during the semester in which the student is completing eighteen credits of work under advisement.
 Failure to file a Plan of Work may preclude further registration.